Deputy Director, Office of Systems Development

 Cohen has been engaged in space projects since 1981.
 Prior to joining EUMETSAT, he worked in Industry and at the European Space Agency; he started at EUMETSAT in 1994, as Ground Segment Manager for Geostationary Earth Orbit Programs.uropean Space Agency and started at EUMETSAT in 1994, as Ground Segment Manager for Geostationary Earth Orbit Programmes.

-Francois Parisot is a member of EUMETSAT's LEO division and is responsible for managing the altimetry activities at EUMETSAT including the contribution of the organisation to the Jason-3 Program as well as future satellite altimetry programs.
+Francois Parisot is a member of EUMETSAT's LEO division and is responsible for managing the altimetry activities at EUMETSAT including the contribution of the organization to the Jason-3 Program as well as future satellite altimetry programs.

 In particular, he was involved in the preparation for the Jason-3 program approval at EUMETSAT and is now coordinating all project activities in preparation for launch and commissioning of the satellite.